secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ## Requirements

 - Information classification: Support different classifications (e.g. TOP SECRET, SECRET, CONFIDENTIAL)
+  - Information classification is not always needed.
+E.g. many applications require one encryption / hashing algorithm and use only that one for all information encrypted/hashed.
+But for future proofing it would be good to be able to process information based on its classification.
 - Longevity: The time some information must be protected can differ from milliseconds to decades (related to Document classification)
+  - Different SCC's based on longevity is not always needed.
+E.g. many applications require one encryption / hashing algorithm and use only that one for all information encrypted/hashed.
+But for future proofing it would be good to be able to process information based on its longevity.
 - Contrained Devices: Computing power is not always available for both the most advanced cryptography algorithms and their parameters.
 - *Threat Model* / adversary powers: What kind of attacker should the secure crypto config protect against?
 (Almighty?
 Gouvernment?
 Company?).
 Presumably  different group of attackers.
 - Which primitives should be covered?